azure-data-ai/cognitive-ai-performance-analysis/README.md

   To be updated :

 ## Notes:
-* Install 'MS Visual C++ redistributable' while seting up new VM
+* Install 'MS Visual C++ redistributable' while setting up new VM